talmeym/regurgitator-core-json/README.md

 ## json configuration of regurgitator

-below is an example of an xml configuration file for regurgitator:
+below is an example of a json configuration file for regurgitator:

 ```json
 {